rooshenas/rooshenas.github.io/_pages/about.md

 I will be at AAAI-2020, Feb.
 8 - 12.  <br>
 Dec.
 19 -- Invited to be a program committee member for IJCAI 2020. <br>
 Nov.
 19 -- Invited to serve as a reviewer for ICML 2020. <br>
 Nov.
-19 -- Our paper on "Differential Equation Units: Learning Functional Forms of Activation Functions from Data" was accepted to <b>AAAI </b> 2020 as an <b>oral</b> presentation. <br>
+19 -- Our paper on "Differential Equation Units: Learning Functional Forms of Activation Functions from Data" has been accepted to <b>AAAI </b> 2020 as an <b>oral</b> presentation. <br>
 Sep.
-19 -- Our paper on "Search-Guided, Lightly-Supervised Training of Structured Prediction Energy Networks" was accepted to <b>Neurips</b> 2019. <br> </td> </tr>
+19 -- Our paper on "Search-Guided, Lightly-Supervised Training of Structured Prediction Energy Networks" has been accepted to <b>Neurips</b> 2019. <br> </td> </tr>
 </table>